inanimatestructure--/FinanceApp/README.md

 ` $ npm install express --save `

 Plotly will just be used in a script tag from CDN.

-We're also using Tensorflow's API which I don't have yet but will at some point once the wrapper idea is complete.
-Happy coding.
+We're also going to be using Tensorflow's API which I don't have yet but will at some point once the wrapper idea is complete.

 To run the program write:

 ` $ npm start `

-In your project directory in cmd/powershell for Windows and terminal for Linux.
+In your project directory in cmd/powershell for Windows and terminal for Linux/Mac.